osteele/claude-chat-viewer/README.md

 3. Paste your JSON or select a file
 4. View your conversation in a clean, readable format

-### Viewing Multiple Conversations (conversations.json)
+### Viewing Multiple Conversations

-The viewer now supports the `conversations.json` file from Claude's full data export:
+The viewer supports Claude's full data export in two ways:

+#### Option 1: Direct ZIP Upload (Recommended)
 1. Request a data export from Claude (Settings → Account → Request Export)
-2. Extract the downloaded archive
+2. Download the ZIP archive when ready
-3. Upload the `conversations.json` file using the "Upload File" button
+3. Click "Upload File" and select the ZIP directly - no extraction needed!
-4. Browse through all your conversations with summaries (when available)
+4. Browse through all your conversations with summaries
 5. Select any conversation to view in detail
 6. Use the header navigation to switch between conversations

+#### Option 2: Upload conversations.json
+1. Extract the Claude export ZIP
+2. Upload the `conversations.json` file using the "Upload File" button
+3. Browse and select from your conversations

 ### Loading Files via URL Parameter